The following rules apply to both southern rock lobster and eastern (green) rock lobster which are also referred to in Tasmania as crayfish.

 A boat limit of 5 rock lobster pots and 20 rock lobster rings applies.

-rock lobster gear
+Eating rock lobster at sea

 You can cut up and eat one rock lobster for each licence holder on a boat.
 This rock lobster is included in your daily bag limit.